 SHEREE DONATH, ESQ

-For over 16 years, I have been assisting employees in negotiating and navigating all aspects of their employment relation.
+For approximately 19 years, I have been assisting employees in negotiating and navigating all aspects of their employment relation.
 I have vast experience with drafting, negotiating, reviewing, and modifying employment documents, including without limitation, employment agreements, offer letters, non-compete agreements, confidentiality agreements, severance packages, retention agreements, and ex pat agreements.
-I have counseled employees on how to handle all employment related concerns, including among others, responding to performance improvement plans, filing an internal complaint, participating in internal and external investigations, corporate whistleblower actions, review and response to code of conduct, employee handbooks, corporate plans and policies.
+I have counseled employees on how to handle all employment related concerns, including among others, discrimination and retaliation, responding to performance improvement plans, filing an internal complaint, participating in internal and external investigations, corporate whistleblower actions, review and response to code of conduct, employee handbooks, corporate plans and policies.

 My practice is important to me and my clients and I am compassionate to each person with whom I speak.
 I understand that my clients are all going through an emotionally trying time and I am available to assist them, hold their hand and counsel them through the process.
 Each person’s situation is unique and each person has the right to be heard and supported.

 I also understand that the concerns my clients have may not fall into a regular 9-5 work-day and I am available to speak about your situation in the evenings or on weekends to accommodate your needs.

 My areas of practice include, among others, divorce mediation, uncontested divorces, employment negotiation, employment mediation, executive compensation, retaliation, discrimination, performance improvement plans, workplace hostility and bullying, overtime claims, FMLA, COBRA, voluntary and involuntary resignation and severance.